ma-ha/rest-web-ui/html/modules/pong-table/README.md

 The <code>params</code> array must define the new custom parameters <code>key</code> and <code>value</code>.
 To reuse values of the current table row, placeholders can be specified by <code>${columnname}</code>.

-practical example passing data from SugarCRM to OpenStreeMap Nominatim search:
+Practical example passing data from SugarCRM to OpenStreeMap Nominatim search:

 	{
 	 "dataURL": "tbldata",
 	 "rowId": "id",